colinxy/colinxy.github.io/_posts/2015-11-08-print-math-beatifully.md

 ```

 For those of you who already know how to write in LaTeX, you can totally skip the
-following paragraph.
-It's just for people like me who are too lazy to learn
+following paragraph on installing python sympy.
+It's just for people like me
-LaTeX.
+who are too lazy to learn LaTeX.

 The first step is to generate LaTeX code.
 Thanks to Python sympy,
 a module for doing symbolic math, I can totally rely on the skills that I currently have.